 While it’s called a corn muffin mix, this classic box mix has a lot of fans who rate it number one for cornbread.
 It’s not too sweet, not too savory, and it’s simple to make using just milk and egg.
 Recipes abound for using this mix for corn pudding, for making it sweeter, or with other adjustments that personalize the cornbread.

 A single box makes enough cornbread to be baked in a standard 8-inch square or an 8-inch round cake pan, or even in your favorite cast-iron skillet, so it’s a nice amount for a small family.
 If you’re feeding a crowd, a double recipe is just as easy.

-This is a pack of four boxes, so you’ll have plenty to have on hand in the pantry, and the small boxes don’t take a lot of space.
+This is available in packs of six boxes, so you’ll have plenty to have on hand in the pantry, and the small boxes don’t take a lot of space.
 The price is also small, making this favorite also very affordable.
-A vegan version of this mix is also available, but most users prefer the flavor and texture of the original mix.
+A vegetarian version of this mix is also available, but most users prefer the flavor and texture of the original mix.

 A brand that’s been around for generations, Betty Crocker has mixes for just about every baked good you’d want to make, including this cornbread mix that’s not too sweet and not too salty.
 It’s great as-is, and also a perfect addition to other recipes where you’d want to add your own flavors.

-This pack includes nine 6.5 ounce packages, so you can make a small pan of cornbread or six muffins with one mix, or bake a few batches for parties or for stuffing a turkey.
+This comes in 6.5-ounce pouches, so you can make a small pan of cornbread or six muffins with one mix, or bake a few batches for parties or for stuffing a turkey.
 One user noted that the small batch is the perfect size for cooking in a toaster oven.
 If you know one pouch won't last long in your kitchen, it's also available in packs of nine.